ABLE account: Characteristics

 Up to $100,000 in an ABLE account is exempt from the Supplemental Security Income (SSI) asset limit.
 If an ABLE account larger than $100,000 stops eligibility for SSI, the owner remains eligible for Medicaid.
 An ABLE account can be used instead of, or together with, a supplemental needs trust, to maintain a beneficiary's eligibility for SSI.

 Earnings from an ABLE account are exempt from federal income tax, and money spent from the account must be used for qualified expenses, such as education, housing, transportation, and job training.
 Some states make contributions to an ABLE account deductible from state income tax.

+Qualified Disability Expenses

+Qualified Disability Expenses (QDEs) are costs related to the disability and are intended to maintain or improve the quality of life for individuals with disabilities.
+These expenses cover a broad range of disability-related needs and can be crucial for those with special requirements.

+QDEs can be drawn from an ABLE account tax-free.
+These may include costs associated with: